 If you have one or more missing teeth, it's important to investigate the different options for replacing those missing teeth.
-You may like the low upfront cost of partial or full dentures or dental bridges.
-Dr. White is an expert in restoring missing teeth using several different methods, but he routinely counsels his patients to consider dental implants carefully.
+Dr. White is an expert in restoring missing teeth using several different methods, but he routinely counsels his patients to consider Dental Implants if he thinks they are a good option for you.
 Here are some of the most important benefits of dental implants.

-When patients get traditional dental bridges or dentures, they are usually charged with the task of trying to brush and floss around complicated metal structures that hold the teeth in place, or removing the denture to clean it day and night.
-However, because dental implants are self-supported, they are just as easy to care for as your natural teeth.
+When patients get traditional dental bridges or dentures, they are usually charged with the task of trying to brush and floss around complicated metal structures that hold the teeth in place, or removing the denture to clean it frequently.
+However, because dental implants are designated to be true copies of the natural teeth, they are as easy to care for as your natural teeth.
 Dental implants simply need to be brushed, flossed, rinsed, and checked regularly by your dentist.

-Most people don't realize it, but bridges can actually compromise the health of the teeth that help to support them.
+Most people don't realize it, but bridges can actually affect the health of the teeth that help to support them.
 For example, some fixed bridges use neighboring healthy teeth for support, which means that those teeth are constantly tugged throughout the day.
 Also, bridges are typically attached by caps to adjacent teeth, healthy tooth enamel must be ground away to create a proper fit.
 As a dentist concerned with his patients' long term health, Dr. White is always hesitant to remove healthy tissue for any reason.
-Dental implants are completely clear of adjacent teeth.
-Additionally, they protect the alignment of your mouth by filling the space in your bone that other would otherwise migrate into, causing misalignment of all of your teeth.
+Dental implants are completely independent of adjacent teeth.
+Additionally, they protect the alignment of your mouth by replacing missing teeth and preventing adjacent natural teeth from moving out of position.

-Make an appointment with Dr. White today to discuss whether dental implants are right for you.
-He and his friendly staff are always happy to meet new patients.
+Contact Us today to discuss whether dental implants are right for you.
+Dr. Sander I. White and his friendly staff are always happy to meet new patients.
 We are proud to serve patients from Broomall, Philadelphia, and all over Delaware County.